cwqt/site/posts/2025-10-24-the-union-building-gives-me-the-creeps.md

-Vita Group has capitalized on a fertile opportunity for rent extraction created by two converging conditions: the atomized, isolated nature of contemporary urban life generates demand for community, while housing scarcity eliminates alternatives - monetizing loneliness and necessity simultaneously.
-The building towers over the city center, glowing its promise of belonging.
+Vita Group has capitalized on a fertile opportunity for rent extraction created by two converging conditions: the atomized, isolated nature of contemporary urban life generates demand for community, while housing scarcity eliminates alternatives - thus monetizing loneliness and necessity simultaneously.
+The building looms over the city, glowing its promise of belonging.
 What it actually illuminates is how thoroughly we've allowed capital to mediate the basic human need for connection.